 Jessi recommended everyone using USFS map to download and synch often to keep up with updates and changes.
 Jamie said she synchs daily, which Jessi thought was a good idea.

-Jason asked Jim about the recent tour with the a recent demonstration with helicopters fixed wing and_____.
+Jason asked Jim about the recent tour with the Rejuvra rep and if fixed wing plane vs. helicopter was a factor we should consider.
+Jim said there should be no effect based on the method of application. .

 Title II